stefinfection/rubybrown/proposal.md

 Important Questions _(pertinent to obstacle course only)_:
 - Will there be dead ends?
 - What percentage of the course space will be covered by obstructions?
-- Can we build two separate rovers, one for each task?

 ## [Bill of Materials](proposal/bom.md)